Huisun317/SNN/8D example:non-example/Readme.md

 where $\sigma$ is a Sigmoid function, the algorithm converges.

-However, when ReLu is used in place, the control parameters blow up since this function is non-smooth and unbounded.
+However, when ReLu is used in place, the control parameters blow up (NAN or are demonstrated to be very large) since this function is non-smooth and unbounded.